arm61/pylj/docs/source/visualisation.rst

 existing viewers
 ----------------

-pylj comes with eight viewers, each a live figure that redraws when its :code:`update(system)` method is called:
+pylj comes with eight viewers, each a live figure that redraws when its :code:`update(simulation)` method is called:

 - :code:`JustCell`: the particle positions
-- :code:`Energy`: positions and the total energy
+- :code:`Energy`: positions and the energy: the total energy, potential plus kinetic, for molecular dynamics, and the potential energy for Monte Carlo, which has no kinetic energy to add
 - :code:`MaxBolt`: positions and a histogram of particle speeds
 - :code:`RDF`: positions and the radial distribution function
 - :code:`CellPlus`: positions and one plot of data you supply
-- :code:`Interactions`: positions, temperature, pressure and total force
+- :code:`Interactions`: positions, temperature, pressure and total energy
 - :code:`Phase`: positions, total energy, mean squared displacement and the radial distribution function
 - :code:`Scattering`: positions, the radial distribution function, mean squared displacement and the scattering profile

-The :code:`MaxBolt`, :code:`Interactions`, :code:`Phase` and :code:`Scattering` viewers plot quantities that only a molecular dynamics run records, and refuse a Monte Carlo system before they build their figure, naming themselves in the error.
-Every viewer takes the :code:`System` and an optional :code:`size` of :code:`'small'`, :code:`'medium'` or :code:`'large'`.
+The :code:`MaxBolt`, :code:`Interactions`, :code:`Phase` and :code:`Scattering` viewers plot quantities that only a molecular dynamics run records, and refuse a Monte Carlo simulation before they build their figure, naming themselves in the error.
+Every viewer takes the :code:`MDSimulation` or :code:`MCSimulation`, an optional :code:`size` of :code:`'small'`, :code:`'medium'` or :code:`'large'`, and an optional :code:`diameter` to draw the particles at, in Angstrom; :code:`CellPlus` also takes the axis labels of its custom plot.
 Every viewer has an :code:`average()` method that replaces the latest curve with the mean of every update so far; it raises :code:`ValueError` unless one of the viewer's panes keeps a history, which the radial distribution function and scattering panes do.
 Full details are in the :doc:`sample` module documentation.

 The viewers use the inline matplotlib backend.
 Start notebooks with :code:`%matplotlib inline`.

 panes
 -----

 A viewer is a grid of panes.
-A pane draws one quantity into one matplotlib axes and has two methods: :code:`setup(ax, system)` creates the line and labels once, and :code:`update(ax, system)` pushes the current state of the system into that line.
-The panes that exist are :code:`CellPane`, :code:`EnergyPane`, :code:`TemperaturePane`, :code:`PressurePane`, :code:`ForcePane`, :code:`MSDPane`, :code:`RDFPane`, :code:`ScatteringPane`, :code:`MaxwellBoltzmannPane` and :code:`CustomPane`.
+A pane draws one quantity into one matplotlib axes and has two methods: :code:`setup(ax, simulation)` creates the line and labels once, and :code:`update(ax, simulation)` pushes the current state of the simulation into that line.
+The panes that exist are :code:`CellPane`, :code:`EnergyPane`, :code:`TemperaturePane`, :code:`PressurePane`, :code:`MSDPane`, :code:`RDFPane`, :code:`ScatteringPane`, :code:`MaxwellBoltzmannPane` and :code:`CustomPane`.

-Panes that plot a quantity against time read it from the sample arrays on the :code:`System` object, which the :code:`md.sample` and :code:`mc.sample` functions fill.
-Each call records the current step in :code:`step_sample`, so a loop may sample as often or as rarely as it likes.
-The time axes are derived from :code:`step_sample`, so the loop is responsible for advancing :code:`system.step` and :code:`system.time` on every iteration, as the example notebooks do.
+Panes that plot a quantity against time read it from the sample arrays on the simulation, which :code:`sample()` fills.
+Each call records the current step in :code:`samples.step`, so a loop may sample as often or as rarely as it likes.
+A molecular dynamics pane plots against :code:`samples.step` times the timestep; a Monte Carlo pane plots against the step, since a Monte Carlo simulation has no timestep. :code:`step()` advances the step count.

 building your own viewer
 ------------------------